PipedreamHQ/pipedream/docs/docs/apps/zoom/README.md

 # Zoom

 Pipedream provides a serverless programming platform for building event-driven [workflows](/workflows/) that integrate apps.
-Pipedream comes with [pre-built actions](/workflows/steps/actions/) for interacting with the Zoom API, and allows you to listen for Zoom events in your account and trigger code when they happen.
+Pipedream comes with [prebuilt actions](/workflows/steps/actions/) for interacting with the Zoom API, and allows you to listen for Zoom events in your account and trigger code when they happen.

 Pipedream is fully programmable - you can write [any Node.js code](/workflows/steps/code/) to control your workflows - but also fully-managed: Pipedream runs your code, so you don't have to manage any infrastructure and can focus on your workflow's logic.